 - E13.23 Standard English, including spelling and grammar, is expected (even where English is not a student's first language) and use of abbreviation and note forms is not accepted. - E13.24 In examinations, although students have to write by hand, they are required to ensure that the work is legible and completed in either blue or black ink.

-Individual Arrangements for Examinations for Disabled Students measure the same learning outcomes as the standard assessment.
+Individual Arrangements for Examinations for Disabled Students

 E13.25 Individual arrangements for the examinations may be made for a student with a disability or condition that will warrant such arrangements.
 Such arrangements must be designed to